 Where someone falls on a particular factor isn't static either.
 Everyone has their core tendencies, but how someone acts can vary depending on their mood that day, what else is going on in their life, the context they're in, the people they're with, and so on.
 Another way to put this is to think about how for many people, their family, co-workers, friends, and partners would all have a somewhat different idea of what they're 'really like'.

 Thinking of people as complex and dynamically varying on several traits makes them harder to talk about.
 You can't just apply a single label to sum them up.
 It rubs against our innate tendency to want to put everyone in neat little boxes.
 On the other hand, this viewpoint can be freeing in the sense that people can see their various traits as something they can work on individually.
 There's less of the message of, "You are either X or Y. You're X. You've always been X and always will be.
 You're X in every situation."

-Uncomfortable vs. Comfortable
+Socially Uncomfortable vs. Socially Comfortable

-People who are Comfortable are more relaxed and self-confident in social situations, have a generally good opinion of their ability to get along with others, and are at peace with their mix of strengths and weaknesses.
+People who are Comfortable are more relaxed and self-confident in social settings, have a generally good opinion of their ability to get along with others, and are at peace with their mix of strengths and weaknesses.
 They tend to be accepting of their mistakes.

 Negative Social Self-Image vs. Positive Social Self-Image

 This one is pretty related to comfort level.
 Someone with a poor social self-image sees themselves in conversations as being boring, unlikable, awkward, and having little to offer.
 A person with a good self-image may see themselves as interesting, fun, likable, and as worth having around.

 The reason I wrote about the comfort level and self-image traits separately is that you will meet people who are high on one and lower on the other.
 Like they may see themselves as a good person with a lot to offer, but still feel shy and inhibited around others.
 You'll also run across people who are comfortable being social, but have a deeper conviction that they're actually lame and boring.